iokaloka/Portfolio/README.md

 ## About me
-I am a 29 years old programming from Finland.
+I am 29 years old programmer from Finland.
 I started programming as a hobby in 2014 when my room mate jokingly stated that "We should learn how to program". in 2016 I applied and passed the exam to become a Computer science student at the University of Helsinki.
 Even though my studies have been stalled after the first year, I have been practising and improving my skills through my own projects and small on-demand programs.
 My passion is video-game developement.
 Since I have been drawing and painting through my whole life, I can easily draft well-enough graphics to support my game-developing progress.
 14 years of playing guitar and some other instruments have also made it